salsabilian/Larry-Birnbaums-Conceptual-analyzer-in-python/README.md

 2022, Mark Burstein recovered the original code from printouts and converted it to common lisp here: https://github.com/jmacbeth/CA. The purpose of this code repository is to convert Mark Bursteins common lisp implementation over to python.

-You can run the program using the command python main.py.
+You can run the program using the command: python main.py.
 The current output is:

 Current Input: ['(a small twin-engine plane stuffed with marijuana crashed south of here yesterday)'] New Sentence is ['a', 'small', 'twin-engine', 'plane', 'stuffed', 'with', 'marijuana', 'crashed', 'south', 'of', 'here', 'yesterday']